 - i.
-The City shall limit its property tax revenue increases to the Boston CPI, net of expenditures required by law, and debt service payments. - ii.
+The City shall limit its property tax revenue increases to the Boston CPI, net of expenditures required by law, and debt service payments.
+The City chooses to utilize the CPI, not because it reflects inflation in the City's costs, but because it reflects the overall inflation in what citizens purchase.
+This manages City spending such that increases in a citizen's tax bill are in line with increases in all of their other expenses.
+The goal is to have the cost of City services as a percentage of a taxpayer's total expenses remain constant. - ii.
 Property Tax Credits and Exemptions.
-All exemptions and credits will be reviewed with the City Council every three years, unless there are legislative changes that cause a review to occur on a more frequent basis. - e.
+All exemptions and credits will be reviewed with the City Council every three years unless there are legislative changes that cause a review to occur on a more frequent basis. - iii.
+The State has chosen to solve its revenue problem by downshifting expenses to the local communities and tapping into the broad based property tax at the local level.
+Downshifting is an effective strategy for the State; however, it is unsustainable at the local level and would quickly lead to a significant reduction in City services.
+The City is sensitive to these added expenses to the taxpayers and will attempt to limit the impact; however, as a State expense, the City will pass through the State downshifting to the taxpayers. - e.
 Non-property tax revenues.
 The City will maximize the utilization of payments in lieu of taxes and user fees and charges.